 Two sharing: £2,890 or £2,690 without flights.
 Single occupancy: £3,380 or £3,180 without flights.

-Flights (economy class) with Alitalia (Airbus 319, Embraer 90); travel by private coach; hotel accommodation; breakfasts; 1 lunch & 4 dinners with wine, water, coffee; a cooking class with the Duchess of Palma; a drinks reception at a private palace; all admissions; all tips; all taxes; the services of the lecturer.
+Flights (economy) with ITA Airways (Airbus 319); travel by private coach; hotel accommodation; breakfasts; 1 lunch & 4 dinners with wine, water, coffee; a cooking class with the Duchess of Palma; a drinks reception at a private palace; all admissions; all tips; all taxes; the services of the lecturer.

 Grand Hotel Piazza Borsa, Palermo: a centrally located 4-star hotel housed in an assortment of historical buildings.
 Single rooms are doubles for sole use.

-We opt to travel to and from Sicily with Alitalia in November because the only direct flights to the island in this period are with low-cost airlines, with whom it is not currently viable for us to make a group booking.
-British Airways only flies directly from London Heathrow to Palermo from late March to October.
+We opt to travel to and from Sicily with ITA Airways in November because the only direct flights to the island in this period are with low-cost airlines, with whom it is not currently viable for us to make a group booking.
+British Airways only flies directly from London Heathrow to Palermo from late March to early October.

 There is a lot of walking on this tour, and it would not be suitable for anyone who has difficulties with everyday walking or stair-climbing.
 Fitness and sure-footedness are essential.
 Average distance by coach per day: 10 miles.